 According to InsideSales.com and the AA-ISP, sales managers have complained about the exact same issue -- training and development -- for three years running.
 If sales consultants can figure out a way to bolster in-person training with technology, the opportunity will be massive.

-This week, HubSpot launched our Sales Referral Partner Program.
+HubSpot launched our Sales Referral Partner Program.
 It’s designed for sales consultants, sales coaches and trainers, and CRM implementation companies who want to evolve their company to keep up with all the changes laid out in this post.
 The program includes industry-leading sales technology for you and your clients, and on-demand educational resources to teach how to market, sell, and deliver modern sales services.
 You can learn more here.